commercialhaskell/stack/doc/yaml_configuration.md

     configure: error: GHC version 9.2 or later is required to compile GHC.
     ~~~

-    The resolution is: (1) to specify an alternative resolver (one that
+    The resolution is: (1) to specify an alternative snapshot (one that
     specifies a sufficiently recent version of GHC) on the command line, using
-    Stack's option `--resolver <resolver>`.
-Stack will use that resolver when
+    Stack's option `--resolver <snapshot>`.
+Stack will use that snapshot when
     running GHC's `configure` script; and (2) to set the contents of the `STACK`
-    environment variable to be `stack --resolver <resolver>`.
+    environment variable to be `stack --resolver <snapshot>`.
 Hadrian's
     `build-stack` script wil refer to that environment variable for the Stack
     command it uses.